ASM-developers/iitihub/README.md

 We hope that this SRS document will provide a clear understanding of the IITI-HUB app’s purpose and scope and will serve as a useful reference throughout the development process.
-IITI-HUB is a customizable app that is being developed for the college community.
+IITI-HUB is an app that is being developed for the college community.
 The app will be used by students, professors, and administrators of the college to provide information and various services to the users.
 The SRS document will be